travel students

 There is no cause for alarm if you are asked to step into a side room for a secondary inspection.
 They may need to ask you some questions or verify some information.
 You are allowed to ask the officer what the issue is, but we recommend you do so respectfully.
 We recommend you review this website for more information.

-If you are told that you are being denied entry to the US, contact the International Students and Scholars Center emergency cell line at +1 480-647-4874 immediately.
+If you are told that you are being denied entry to the US, contact the International Students and Scholars Center during normal business hours at +1 480-727-4776 or the Experience Center outside normal business hours at +1 855-278-5080.

 Initial Students: Incoming students should review travel information and other next steps here: https://admission.asu.edu/international/travel